-- Each lingerie brand has its sizing scale.
-A 38C measurement from one brand might be smaller than a 38C measurement from another.
+- Each lingerie brand has its own sizing scale.
+A 38C bra from one brand might be smaller than a 38C bra from another.

 How Do 38C Breasts Appear?

-The appearance of breasts in every woman is usually determined by a variety of factors, including:
+How breasts will look is usually determined by a variety of factors, including:

 - Body shape

 38C breasts are considered an average size in the U.S. They are large enough to need a good amount of support, but depending on your frame, you may get away with wearing bralettes or going braless occasionally.

 How Do You Know if You’re Wearing the Right Size Bra?

 If your breasts spill out of your cups, or if they are creating a boob-loaf, it’s time to go up in cup size.
 An excellent way to test this is by putting two fingers underneath each breast and lifting them to fill the space in the cups.